monome/docs/serialosc/osc.md

 _examples (for 256)_

 ```
-/grid/led/col 0 0 255 255 (updates quads 1 and 3)
+<prefix>/grid/led/col iiii 0 0 255 255 (updates quads 1 and 3)
-/grid/led/col 13 8 255 (updates quad 4 due to offset.)
+<prefix>/grid/led/col iii 13 8 255 (updates quad 4 due to offset)
 ```

 _examples (for 64)_

 ```
-/grid/led/col 0 0 232
+<prefix>/grid/led/col iii 0 0 232
-/grid/led/col 6 0 155
+<prefix>/grid/led/col iii 6 0 155
 ```

 #### variable brightness

-Valid values for 'l' below are in the range [0, 15].
+Valid values for `<l>` below are in the range [0, 15].

 January 2011 devices only support four intensity levels (off + 3 brightness levels).
-The value passed in /level/ messages will be “rounded down” to the lowest available intensity as below:
+The value passed in `/level/` messages will be “rounded down” to the lowest available intensity as below:

 - [0, 3] - off
 - [4, 7] - low intensity